 I’m interested in moments when survival is provisional, agency is partial, and the body becomes a site of negotiation between autonomy and the expectations of others.
 I’m compelled by how gestures of care and cruelty produce lasting internal and external landscapes in different cultures.
-These spaces, between visibility and erasure, inform the ethical and structural frames for my current work.
+These spaces, between visibility and erasure, inform the ethical and structural frames for my work.
 Central to my current practice is also the ethics of witnessing: what it means to observe suffering, to be entrusted with another’s pain, and to confront the limits of one’s power to intervene.
+This inquiry is informed by, and converses with, my past work as a mental health practitioner and justice mediator.
+I’m currently based in the south of France, and predominantly teach online and by invitation.
+I also occasionally teach in person in Paris, London and Ireland.
+For bookings, please contact me by email.

 Writer Awards & Residencies